danlentz/printv/README.md

 To start, here's a quick example that shows a few features in action:

     CL-USER> (:printv
+               :ff
+               :|banner-text|
+               :hr
+               :ts
-               :ff :|banner-text| :hr
+               :hr
                ""
                "This is an example composition testing various PRINTV functionalities."
-               "Self-evaluation of strings may be used within a printv form to effect" "written commentary."
+               "Self-evaluation of strings may be used within a PRINTV form to augment" "the log output with annotations or other commentary."
                ""
                :hr
                ""